How Much Does Landscape Design Cost?

 - There are numerous factors that can impact the overall cost, including the size and complexity of the project, the designer’s fee structure and experience level, the types of materials needed, and the time of year.

 - The benefits of hiring a professional landscape designer include increased relaxation, improved drainage, environmental preservation, and enhanced curb appeal.

 - Homeowners may be able to handle minor landscape design on their own, but a professional can help save time and money while creating the perfect landscape for the area.

 Coming home to an eye-catching yard requires quite a bit of planning and landscaping expertise.
+According to Rosemarie Miner, founding principal at Our Temenos, an ecological design studio based in the Northeast, “Small changes to staple design elements, such as plant selection, the overall layout and hardscaping materials, can have a humongous impact on the quality of life that your garden attracts and supports.”
 While this can be a DIY project, many homeowners choose to invest in professional landscaping design to help with both the softscaping (grass, flowers, plants, trees, gardens) and hardscaping (pathways, patios, pergolas, steps).